ToniRib/http_yeah_you_know_me/README.md

 * __/__ - returns diagnostic information only
 * __/hello__ - returns 'Hello, World! (i)' where i is the number of requests made to the server in the current session
 * __/datetime__ - returns the current date & time in the format 11:07AM on Sunday, November 1, 2015
 * __/word_search?word=WORD__ - returns either 'WORD is a known word' or 'WORD is not a known word' based on the given WORD.
-Additionally, if the request is passed with the HTTP-Accept string starting with 'application/json' then the following format is used:
+Additionally, if the request is passed with the HTTP-Accept string starting with 'application/json' then the following json format is used for the response instead:
-  * hello
-  * hi
+  * __word is not a valid word, but has possible suggestions:__ {"word":"piz","is_word":false,"possible_matches":["pizza"]}
+  * __word is a valid word:__ {"word":"pizza","is_word":true}
+* __/game__ - returns the current number of guesses if a game has been started or an error message if one has not yet been started
+* __/shutdown__ - returns the total number of requests to the server and shuts down the server
+* __/force_error__ - returns a 500 Internal System Error status and a stack trace (simulates an error)

+A get to any other path will return a 404 Not Found status.

 ##### POST

-#### Examples
+* __/start_game__ - Starts a new guessing game where the object is to guess a number 1 - 10 that is chosen randomly each time.
+Redirects to GET /game and returns Good Luck!
+* __/game__ - Must be sent with a form-data body where the key is 'guess' and the value is an integer 1 - 10.
+Redirects to GET /game.
+Returns to the user whether the guess was too high, too low, or correct and the number of guesses.

 ### Test Suite